Mary Lovelace O'Neal

-Mary Lovelace O'Neal (born February 10, 1942) is an American artist and arts educator.
-Her work is focused on abstracted mixed-media (primarily painting and printmaking) and minimalism.
-She is a Professor Emeritus, University of California, Berkeley and retired from teaching in 2006.
-O'Neal's art has been exhibited widely throughout North America and internationally, with group and solo shows in Italy, France, Chile, Senegal and Nigeria.
-She lives and works in Oakland, California, and maintains a studio in Chile.
+Mary Lovelace O'Neal (February 10, 1942 – May 10, 2026) was an American visual artist and educator.
+Her work is focused on abstracted mixed-media (primarily in painting and printmaking) and minimalism.
+She was a professor emeritus at the University of California, Berkeley, where she retired from teaching in 2006.
+O'Neal's art has been exhibited widely throughout North America and internationally, with group and solo shows in Italy, France, Chile, Senegal, and Nigeria.
+She lived in Oakland, California, and maintained a studio in Chile, and later in Mexico.

 Early life and education

-Mary Lovelace was born in Jackson, Mississippi, on February 10, 1942.
-She credits her father for nurturing her love of the arts.
-During her childhood and adolescence O'Neal's father, Ariel Lovelace, was choir director and professor of music at Tougaloo College and the University of Arkansas.
+Mary Felice Lovelace was born on February 10, 1942, in Jackson, Mississippi.
+She credited her father with nurturing her love of the arts.
+During her childhood and adolescence O'Neal's father, Ariel Lovelace, was choir director and professor of music at Tougaloo College and the University of Arkansas at Pine Bluff.
+She spent most of her youth in Pine Bluff.

-O'Neal attended Howard University in Washington, DC, from 1960 to 1964 and studied with David Driskell, Lois Mailou Jones and James A. Porter, receiving her B.F.A. in 1964.
+O'Neal attended Howard University in Washington, DC, from 1960 to 1964 and studied with David Driskell, Lois Mailou Jones, and James A. Porter, receiving her B.F.A. in 1964.
 She attended the Skowhegan School of Painting and Sculpture in Maine during the summer of 1963.
 During her time at Howard University, O'Neal became active in the Civil Rights Movement and mentored by many influential leaders in the movement, including Stokely Carmichael, Jacob Lawrence and his wife, painter Gwendolyn Lawrence.
 She worked briefly at the Free Southern Theater (FST) with one of the theatre founders, her first husband John O'Neal.

-O'Neal continued her fine arts education at Columbia University, studying with Aja Junger, Stephen Greene, Leon Golden and Andra Rat.
+She continued her fine arts education at Columbia University, studying with Aja Junger, Stephen Greene, Leon Golden, and Andra Rat.
 While at Columbia, O'Neal became involved in the Black Art Movement in New York City, which further influenced her work.
 She received her M.F.A. from Columbia University in 1969.